Why get into forestry, trees & timber?

 Modern technology has seriously improved the forestry and timber industry.
 Computers, GPS systems and other ‘cutting edge’ technologies (get it?) have made harvesting, production and planting much more efficient.

 Many different types of careers exist in this industry, from managerial, planning and strategic roles to technical and scientific positions.
-It’s no longer only hirsute gentlemen of the forest that work in this area.
-Many women work in a range of roles in the industry too, and only a few of them have beards!
+It’s no longer only hirsute gentlemen of the forest that work in this area - many women now work in a range of roles in the industry too!

 Careers in forestry management are incredibly varied in scope and immensely important in looking after woodland conservation, recreation, timber harvesting and production activities.